 You are your teen's best advocate.
-To be a good advocate for your teen, learn as much as you can about ADHD and how it affects your teen at home, in school, and in social situations.
+To advocate for your teen, learn as much as you can about ADHD and how it affects your teen at home, in school, and in social situations.

 In general, children with ADHD are fully capable of learning, but their hyperactivity and inattention make learning difficult.
 As a result, some students with ADHD repeat a grade or drop out of school.
 Fortunately, with the right combination of appropriate educational practices, medication, and counseling, these outcomes can be avoided.

 ADHD Teens: Right to a Free Public Education

 Individuals with ADHD or other disabilities are entitled to a free and appropriate public education (FAPE), including special education services that are guaranteed by two federal laws: The Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 (Section 504).
 IDEA requires that a student must first qualify for special education, according to the following criteria:

 - The student must be diagnosed with ADHD by either the school district or a qualified professional

 - The severity of ADHD must increase the student's sensitivity to his or her surroundings and impair alertness to academic tasks